 Place this touchless stationary vacuum in a high-traffic area and sweep dust, dirt, and debris toward it.
-With an inlet the size of a quarter, the EyeVac unit sucks up hair, dog food bits, kitty litter, wood shavings, screws, and paper.
+With an inlet the size of a quarter, this EYE-VAC unit sucks up hair, dog food bits, kitty litter, wood shavings, screws, and paper.
 The bagless canister holds up to 1 dry gallon of debris.

-Useful for hard-surface floors such as laminate, wood, tile, and concrete, this freestanding stationary vacuum is approximately 18 inches by 12 inches.
-It is not a built-in unit.
+Useful for hard-surface floors such as laminate, wood, tile, and concrete, this freestanding stationary vacuum measures approximately 18 inches by 12 inches.

 Eliminate the need to bend over with a dustpan after sweeping the floor.
-With a Sweepovac built-in stationary vacuum installed in the toe-kick area beneath the cabinetry, users simply sweep dust and debris toward the unit which suctions it in and stores it in a reusable vacuum bag.
+With a built-in stationary vacuum like this, you simply sweep dust and debris toward the unit, which suctions it in and stores it in a reusable vacuum bag.

 With a reusable bag and washable HEPA filter included, this built-in stationary vacuum is self-contained and ready to go (no central-vac system necessary).
 The strong 650-watt motor delivers ample power to suction dirt, hair, dust, and debris from the floors in kitchens, bathrooms, and workshops.

-Pets become a part of the family, and pet owners love their fur babies.
-But there’s no denying that pets in the home create extra cleaning responsibilities for their humans.
-That’s why EyeVac developed this stationary vacuum with cyclonic vacuum action and a dual filtration system.
+Pets are a part of the family, but there’s no denying that pets bring along some extra cleaning responsibilities.
+That’s why EYE-VAC developed this stationary vacuum with cyclonic vacuum action and a dual filtration system.